 School librarians and teachers wear many hats at one time.
 Besides managing their space/classrooms, they also organize activities, reach out to the school community and enhance the feel of the library, making it a timeless treasure that welcomes students to read, learn and explore the power of media.

-Whether you’re looking to get creative or organize your life, nearly every librarian will find these iPad apps fun and useful.
+Whether you’re looking to get creative or organize your life, nearly every librarian will find these apps for iPads in the classrom fun and useful.